FravBox/YagCCs/Thread Management/readme.md

-This will work as-is but it is currently missing the (updated) thread list part.
+This will work as-is, but I rewrote the code so it does not include the thread list at all.
 To do:
-- thread list cc
-- add images

 - finish writing how to install and such

 # THREAD MANAGEMENT - ABOUT